anzonathan/C/README.md

 21. 'Int Pointers.c' - Pointers with Integers
 22. 'Test on Functions and Pointers' A test I did that delt with Pointers and Functions
 23. 'Traingles.c' A program that classifies triangles using functions
+24. 'Quadratic.c' A program to find the roots of a quadratic equation and analyze its nature